syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 ## Built-in Ribbon items

-You can define each ribbon item using the [Items](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCollection.html#Syncfusion_EJ2_Ribbon_RibbonCollection_Items) property, the type should be specified in the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to define built-in items.
+By using the [Items](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCollection.html#Syncfusion_EJ2_Ribbon_RibbonCollection_Items) property, the ribbon items type should be specified in the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to define the built-in items.

 The following items can be rendered as built in items